 Things that make this airplane safe

-Three of the unique safety features on the A5 are: The Angle of Attack Instrument, a game changing spin-resistant airframe construction – the first of its kind on an LSA, and the Icon Parachute System.
+Three of the unique safety features on the A5 are: The Angle of Attack Instrument, a game changing spin-resistant airframe construction – the first of its kind in the light sport category, and the Icon Parachute System.

 The Angle of Attack (AoA) Instrument

-Four key design elements make the Icon A5 a spin-resistant airframe.
-While other types of aircraft have previously been built to be spin resistant, the Icon A5 is the very first light sport aircraft to integrate these features.
+Four key design elements make ICON's A5 a spin-resistant airframe.
+While other types of aircraft have previously been built to be spin resistant, ICON's A5 is the very first light sport aircraft to integrate these features.

 1. Wing Cuff: Located on the leading edge, it separates the wing into two distinct parts.
 These two parts have different air foils.
 The outer leading edge is drooped which allows it to remain in flight and continue generating lift after the inboard portion of the wing has stalled.
 This allows the airframe to have a progressive stall.